Daniel-KM/Omeka-S-module-BlockPlus/README.md

 #### List of Sites (improvement)

-This block improves the core one in order to skip current site and transalted sites.
+This block improves the core one in order to skip current site and translated sites.

+This feature may be integrated in the core.

 #### Messages